 Throughout all of our work, the core questions remain fairly constant: What do we want, for ourselves, our communities, and each other?
 How can we get there?

-In the first month of the semester, the CCEs take on the huge task of facilitating small workshops for the entire freshman and sophomore classes.
+In the first month of the semester, the CCEs take on the huge task of facilitating small workshops for the entire first year and sophomore classes.
 See the details of these workshops - and the research they’re based on - at the link below.

 Making Considered Choices : Halloween Costume Creation